Faares/TG2Drive/README.md

     "telegram":
     {
         "token":"BOT TOKEN",
-        "authrized":{ // users can contact the bot, unlisted users will be ignored "UserName#1":{ // "UserName#1" telegram username
+        "authorized":{ // users can contact the bot, unlisted users will be ignored "UserName#1":{ // "UserName#1" telegram username
                 "name":"Name#1", // using in replay message
                 "password":"Password", // to login